 Nominations for the 2018 Vogel Award will be accepted in the fall.

 Rules and Eligibility

 Self-nominations for the award are not accepted.
 Nominees do not have to be members of ASIA.
 The ASIA Research and Awards Committee reviews all nominations and selects the recipient.
 The award includes a cash prize and engraved plaque.
-The following individuals are not eligible for the Vogel Award: ASIA President, President-Elect, Past President, Research and Awards Committee Chair and Vice Chair.
+The following individuals are not eligible for the Vogel Award: ASIA President, President-Elect, Immediate Past President, Research and Awards Committee Chair and Vice Chair.